Deep Time – Opening night of EIF 2016

 On Sunday night the Teen and I trooped into Edinburgh city centre for nightfall to enjoy a most excellent adventure.
-We journeyed back 350 million years with 27,000 other keen time travellers of all ages.
+We journeyed 350 million years into the past with 27,000 other keen time travellers at ‘Deep Time’.

 You’re probably thinking I’ve hit the wine early tonight so I’ll elaborate.
 The Teen and I attended Deep Time – the opening event of the 2016 Edinburgh International Festival.